RPT-Fitch Rates Beijing Capital Land's CNH Notes Final 'BB+'

-Fitch Ratings has assigned property developer Beijing Capital Land Ltd's (BCL; BB+/Negative) two notes totalling CNY2.25bn and denominated in offshore yuan, or CNH, a final 'BB+' rating.
+Fitch Ratings has assigned property developer Beijing Capital Land Ltd's (BCL; BB+/Negative) private placement of CNY1bn 5.75% guaranteed notes due 2017 a final 'BB+' rating, following the issuance of the notes denominated in offshore yuan, or CNH.
+The notes are issued under its USD1bn guaranteed medium-term note and perpetual securities programme and will be consolidated with the CNY2bn 5.75% guaranteed notes due 2017 issued on 17 February 2014 to form a single series.

-The notes - CNY2,000m of 5.75% guaranteed notes due 2017 and CNY250m of 6.875% guaranteed notes due 2019 - were issued on 17 February 2014 under BCL's USD1,000m medium term note programme.
-The final rating is in line with the expected rating assigned on 9 February 2014 and follows the receipt of final documents conforming to information already received.
+The offshore yuan notes are issued by Central Plaza Development Ltd and are rated at the same level as BCL's senior unsecured rating because they will be irrevocably and unconditionally guaranteed by BCL's wholly owned subsidiary International Financial Center Property Ltd. Under the terms of the programme, BCL has granted a keepwell deed and deed of equity interest purchase undertaking for the offshore yuan notes.

-The two offshore yuan notes issued by Central Plaza Development Ltd, are irrevocably and unconditionally guaranteed by BCL's wholly owned subsidiary International Financial Center Property Ltd. (IFC).
-Under the terms of the programme, BCL has granted a keepwell deed and deed of equity interest purchase undertaking for the notes.
+The final rating is in line with the expected rating assigned on 30 March 2014.

 KEY RATING DRIVERS